-Whenever any premises where animals are kept out of compliance with the provisions of this chapter, any regulations established by the Animal Care Service Manager, or any ordinance or law pertaining to the care or keeping of an animal, the animal care services manager or designee, by written notice to the person responsible for the premises or the keeping of the animals or to the person owning or in control of the premises, may order the abatement of the conditions preventing compliance.
+Whenever any premises where animals are kept are in an unsanitary condition, the facilities are not in keeping out of compliance with the provisions of this chapter, or any regulations established by the chief of policeAnimal Care Service Manager, or if any health ordinance or law pertaining to the care or keeping of an animal is not observed, the animal care services manager or designee, by written notice to the person responsible for the condition of the premises or the keeping of the animals or to the person owning or in control of the premises, may order the abatement of the conditions preventing compliance, which are not in accordance with this chapter other regulations or laws, or which constitute a nuisance.
 Failure to comply with the written notice constitutes grounds for the city to obtain relief by injunction.
 Additionally, failure to comply with the written notice may subject the violator to administrative proceedings and criminal charges.